Prelude <> Nov/Dec 2019 <> January 2020 <> February <> March <> April <> May <> June <> July <> August <> September <> Source Data

 April 8

-FEMA describes Project Air Bridge: The air bridge was created to reduce the time for U.S. medical supply distributors to receive personal protective equipment and other critical supplies into the country for their respective customers.
-FEMA covers the cost to fly supplies into the U.S. from overseas factories.
+describes Project Air Bridge: The air bridge was created to reduce the time for U.S. medical supply distributors to receive personal protective equipment and other critical supplies into the country for their respective customers. covers the cost to fly supplies into the U.S. from overseas factories.
 Per distributor agreements, 50 percent of supplies on each plane are for customers within hot spot areas with most critical needs.
-The remaining 50 percent is fed into distributors’ normal supply chain to their customers nationwide.
-HHS and FEMA determine hot spot areas based on CDC data.
+The remaining 50 percent is fed into distributors’ normal supply chain to their customers nationwide. and determine hot spot areas based on data.

-Top Trump administration officials had considered a partnership in which Hanes and Fruit of the Loom manufactured millions of cloth face masks and the U.S. Postal Service would have helped deliver them.
-Dr. Robert Kadlec was the key driver of the idea and had vocal support from deputy national security adviser Matthew Pottinger. but the idea lost traction amid heavy internal skepticism as being too difficult.
+Top Trump administration officials had considered a partnership in which Hanes and Fruit of the Loom manufactured millions of cloth face masks and the U.S. Postal Service would have helped deliver them. was the key driver of the idea and had vocal support from deputy national security adviser Matthew Pottinger. but the idea lost traction amid heavy internal skepticism as being too difficult.

 An analysis of death records in the Madrid, Spain, region covering the second two weeks of March suggests that the real number of coronavirus deaths could be twice as many deaths as official figures state.